Holland, Massachusetts: Geography

-Holland is located in the southeast corner of Hampden County in western Massachusetts.
+Holland is located in the southeastern corner of Hampden County in western Massachusetts.
 It is drained by the Quinebaug River and contains the Hamilton Reservoir, one of the largest reservoirs in southern New England.
 The town is nestled amongst two hill ranges, where elevations reach up to greater than 1100 ft, for example on Rattlesnake Mountain in the northwest part of town.

 According to the United States Census Bureau, the town has a total area of 33.8 km2, of which 31.8 km2 are land and 2.0 km2, or 5.88%, are water.
 Holland is bounded on the east by Sturbridge in Worcester County, on the south by Union, Connecticut, on the west by Wales, and on the north by Brimfield.
 Holland is 32 mi by road east of Springfield, 26 mi southwest of Worcester, and 40 mi northeast of Hartford, Connecticut.
-Interstate 84 touches the southeast corner of Holland at the Massachusetts–Connecticut border; the closest access is from Exit 74 in Union, Connecticut.
+Interstate 84 touches the southeastern corner of Holland at the Massachusetts–Connecticut border; the closest access is from Exit 74 in Union, Connecticut.